Marco-Iglesias-Nottingham/EKI-for-MRE/README.md

 Most parameters are defined in Driver_MRE.m. but some parameters (assumed known) for the visco-elastic model are hard coded in set_model.m

 Note that the main results from Section 4.2 are obtained using ensemble size N_En=10^4 which required us to use multiple cores from a node in the HPC at Nottingham.
 However, the code can still provide reasonable outcomes using a moderate size (i.e. N_En=500) more manageable for standard multi-core desktop/laptop.

+The files tight_subplot.m and imagescwithnan.m were found online and used for visualisation.